-Designing a low-maintenance landscape begins with allowing plenty of room for plants to grow.
-Create gardens with even spaces to encourage healthy growth and air circulation around each plant.
+Designing low-maintenance landscaping begins with allowing plenty of room for plants to grow.
+Create gardens with open spaces to encourage healthy growth and air circulation around each plant.
 You'll need to divide expanding perennials every three to four years.

 Some shrubs and plants simply require very little care to be beautiful additions to your gardens.
-Hostas offer many variations of leaves as well as soft purple flower stalks in mid- to late summer.
-Just plant any one of many types of ornamental grass, and watch it grow with next to no maintenance.
-Tall pampas grass planted in clumps offers a stunning, simple addition to any landscape.
+Hostas (Hosta spp., USDA zones 3-9) offer many variations of leaves as well as white, lavender, or purple flowers in mid to late summer.
+Just plant any one of many types of ornamental grass and watch it grow with next to no maintenance.
+Tall pampas grass (Cortaderia selloana, zones 7-10) planted in clumps offers a stunning, simple addition to any landscape.

-Bulb plants such as calla lilies and iris return every year with stunning blooms in a variety of colors.
+Bulb plants such as calla lilies (Zantedeschia spp.) and irises (Iris spp.) return every year in their perennial range with stunning blooms in a variety of colors.
 Consider adding flowering perennials that bloom at different times throughout the growing season.
-Good choices include aster, phlox and drought-resistant yarrow.
+Good choices include aster (Aster spp.), phlox (Phlox spp.) and drought-resistant yarrow (Achillea spp.).

 Annuals require frequent watering and fertilizing as well as pruning to keep the plants blooming.
 Choose a few varieties and use these flowering plants sparingly throughout your landscape to limit care time.

-Xeriscape refers to the creation of gardens that offer both low maintenance and water conservation.
+Xeriscape gardening refers to the creation of gardens that offer both low maintenance and water conservation.
 These gardens contain plants such as ornamental grasses, ground covers and sun-tolerant flowering perennials.
-Certain types of junipers, pines and spruces offer vibrant green additions to your simple landscape design while still adhering to the concept of xeriscaping.
+Certain types of junipers (Juniperus spp.), pines (Pinus spp.) and spruces (Picea spp.) offer vibrant green additions to your simple landscape design while still adhering to the concept of xeriscaping.